Civil War and Spanish-American War Soldiers Monument

 In the modern era, Cass County continues to be an important agricultural hub, with farming being the backbone of the local economy.
 The county is also home to diverse industries, including manufacturing, healthcare, and education.
 Throughout its history, Cass County has remained a tight-knit community, known for its strong work ethic, resilient spirit, and commitment to preserving its rich heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cass County, Iowa.
+This timeline provides a condensed summary of the historical journey of Cass County, Iowa.

 • 1851: Cass County, Iowa, is established as a county.